 The Mediterranean Diet is just one option for healthful eating.
 Other diet plans, such as the DASH (Dietary Approaches to Stop Hypertension) and ketogenic diets, also offer ways to improve insulin resistance.
-These work well when a person combines them with other healthful lifestyle practices, such as stress management, adequate sleep of 7 to 9 hours each night, and regular physical activity.
+These work well when a person combines them with other healthful lifestyle practices, such as stress management, adequate sleep of

 One of the simplest ways to tackle insulin resistance is to eat foods with a low glycemic index (GI) and load (GL).